 A pilot Phase I study – commenced

-The Opdivo® / Veyonda® combination will be administered to two types of patients:
+The Opdivo / Veyonda combination is being administered to two types of patients:

 - those with cancers known to be capable of responding to checkpoint inhibitors (eg. melanoma, lung and bladder cancers) showing mild progression after having failed to respond to a checkpoint inhibitor.

-Under the supervision of Professor Paul de Souza, this trial commenced in October 2021 and is expected to be conducted in several Australian sites.
+Under the supervision of Professor Paul de Souza, this trial commenced in March 2021 and is ongoing across several Australian sites.